DucManhPhan/DucManhPhan.github.io/_posts/2019-02-19-Common-commands-in-git.md

 <br>

 ## Push code to other branch
-- Go to Ronaldo branch.
+- Go to the new Ronaldo branch.

   - git checkout -b Ronaldo